GodotMisogi/johnny/content/post/roots-of-unity/index.md

 * Draw a tree diagram starting from the trivial solution $z = 1$ to every other root.
 * Investigate the exercise, devise a conjecture and prove it.

 When I first read through this exercise, I didn't really expect anything interesting to show up.
-Well, I was horribly wrong; something really cool showed up which made me learn about a lot of little things in complex analysis as a result.
+Well, I was horribly wrong; something really cool showed up that made me learn a lot of little things in complex analysis along the way.
 I'll start by solving the above points sequentially --

 + The solutions to $z^n - 1 = 0$ are obtained most easily through Euler's form:
     $$ z\_k = \exp\left(\frac{2k\pi i}{n}\right),~~k = 0,...,n-1 $$